816-300-9012|info@gatewaywoundcare.com|Public intake by phone, email, or form

 FAQ — Diabetic Foot Ulcer Treatment in Kansas City

-Medicare Part B covers medically necessary wound care provided by a nurse practitioner in a home or facility setting — including wound assessment, debridement, and dressing changes.
-Wound vac (NPWT) has separate Medicare coverage criteria under the LCD.
-We verify your specific benefits before the first KC visit at no cost to you.
+Yes.
+Medicare Part B covers medically necessary wound care services from a nurse practitioner in a home or facility setting, including evaluation, debridement, and dressing changes.
+Medicare also covers therapeutic shoes and custom inserts for qualifying diabetic patients.
+NPWT (wound vac) has separate coverage criteria under the Local Coverage Determination.
+Gateway verifies your specific Medicare or Medicare Advantage benefits before the first Kansas City visit at no cost.

 Related Services & Locations